 More importantly, a DevOps engineer must be sound in test automation.
 You must first write clean code in multiple languages and ensure your code integrates with the code developed by other teams – often created in different environments.

 In addition, since DevOps is all about CI/CD, you must confidently manage complex automated delivery pipeline phases through Jenkins and/or other servers.
 This requires discipline, attention to detail and an end-to-end understanding as you automate processes or enter code changes into the pipeline.

 With the above in mind, DevOps engineers must always be in sync with QA teams.
 All testing activities, including automated and manual, must be known and visible to DevOps engineers to ensure the organization meets sprint goals for release dates and outcomes.
 The DevOps engineer should:

 - Know the history of testing throughout the CI/CD cycle

-With this knowledge, the DevOps engineer can determine relevant steps toward deployment and optimizations, and determine if there are QA activities, tools and frameworks that can be reused for other tasks within DevOps, such as reproducing production issues, working with specific test environments and accessing platforms that are used by QA.
+With this knowledge, the DevOps engineer can determine relevant steps toward deployment and optimisations and determine if QA activities, tools, and frameworks can be reused for other tasks within DevOps, such as reproducing production issues, working with specific test environments and accessing platforms that QA uses.

-As mentioned earlier, DevOps engineers should know their way around test automation, which can enable them to move faster with daily deliverables, such as product monitoring and testing.
-For organizations that are moving toward DevOps, we recommend that the DevOps engineer collaborate closely with QA and determine what existing test automation frameworks can be leveraged elsewhere in the DevOps framework.
+As mentioned earlier, DevOps engineers should know their way around test automation, enabling them to move faster with daily deliverables, such as production monitoring and testing.
+For organizations moving toward DevOps, we recommend that the DevOps engineer collaborate closely with QA and determine what existing test automation frameworks can be leveraged elsewhere in the DevOps framework.